 - Tmall or Tmall Global (China’s leading domestic online marketplace as well as the first platform for the Chinese people to look for high-quality products like kitchen appliances; Tmall Global offers country pavilions to classify products by countries; it uses Alipay for payments).

-Branding is everything
+- in China Branding is everything

 Branding is vital for kitchen appliances brands in China.
 It allows boosting your sales once you have your stores open to the Chinese consumers.